 Call volume thresholds

-AI shines when call traffic is steady or high.
-Its costs scale predictably without requiring additional headcount.
-The investment may not pay off if your business receives only a handful of calls daily.
-However, once you cross certain volume thresholds, automation becomes more practical than staffing.
+An AI voice agent shines when call traffic is steady or high.
+Its software scales predictably, handling thousands of calls without added headcount.
+For a small business, the investment might not pay off with only a handful of inbound calls daily.
+Once you cross certain volume thresholds, automation becomes a smarter, more practical choice than adding staff.

 After-hours needs